abeyer19/Projects/ETL/read_me.md

     - replace -> host, port, user, dbname1 (2,3,4) with your database information

+## Phase One
+Phase one of the project is meant to be an introduction to data engineering for those who are looking to break into the space and to have the groundwork laid out for future iterations of improvement.

+### Tools used:
+1. Languages
+    - Python
+    - PostgreSQL
+2. Packages
+    - pandas
+    - psycopg3
+    - dotenv
+    - sys
+    - os
+    - googleapiclient.discovery
+    - random
+    - string
+3. Software
+    - VSCode - IDE
+    - PGAdmin4 - Database management
+    - Metabase - Dashboarding
+    - Docker - Container for Metabase

 ### Folder structure of the project:
 1. Scrapers
     - Scrapers are the main tools used for searching, collecting, and interacting with data from the YouTube_v3 API.